Cynthia Anne Connolly, PhD, RN, FAAN

 Dr. Connolly collaborates with Penn colleagues through the Field Center for Children’s Policy, Practice & Research and the Barbara Bates Center for the Study of the History of Nursing.
 As one of four faculty directors at the Field Center, she and colleagues in the schools of social policy and practice, law, and medicine, work together to reform the systems that are responsible for protecting children.
-As Bates’ Center Associate Director, Dr. Connolly is also Core Faculty, Alice Paul Center for Research on Women, Gender, and Sexuality and Senior Fellow, Leonard Davis Institute of Health Economics and Affiliated Faculty, History and Sociology of Science, School of Arts and Sciences.
+Dr. Connolly is also Bates’ Center Associate Director, Core Faculty, Alice Paul Center for Research on Women, Gender, and Sexuality and Senior Fellow, Leonard Davis Institute of Health Economics and Affiliated Faculty, History and Sociology of Science, School of Arts and Sciences.

 Selected Career Highlights

 - Arthur J. Viseltear Award for outstanding contribution to the history of public health, American Public Health Association Medical Care Section, for Children and Drug Safety: Balancing Risk and Protection in Twentieth Century America

 - Distinguished Alumna Award, University of Rochester School of Nursing

 - Christian R. and Mary F. Lindback Award for Distinguished Teaching